TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-5.md

 Thus, the order of $A_n$ is $n! / 2$, completing the proof.

-Next, let’s move on to **Examples** that illustrate the application of these theorems, starting with order calculations, cycle decompositions, and group properties in $S_n$ and $A_n$.
+Next, let's move on to **Examples** that illustrate the application of these theorems, starting with order calculations, cycle decompositions, and group properties in $S_n$ and $A_n$.

 ---